 Smartphones have been one of the single largest drivers for e-commerce; constantly connecting consumers to a digital and globalised marketplace.
-Operating with no restriction on trading hours and a desire to learn more about your behaviour and purchase habits then thought possible, these outlets are presenting a large challenge for physical retailers.
+Operating with no restriction on trading hours and a desire to learn more about your behaviour and purchase habits then thought possible – these outlets have presented a large challenge for physical retailers.

 Consumers are expected to make 79% of all online retail purchases using a mobile phone by 2021.

-The challenge of competing against the virtual store-front has led bricks and mortar retail to begin adopting existing digital practices, however adapted to the physical world.
-One such is the application of Location-based Analytics and marketing.
-This practice isn’t uncommon, notably it’s a driver behind the predictive capacities of Google Search Engine Marketing and Facebook Advertising.
-Whereby your location data is used in conjunction with other data sources as a predictive model for advertising.
+The challenge of competing against the virtual store-front has led bricks-and-mortar retail businesses to begin adopting existing digital practices, however, now adapted to the physical world.
+One such is the application of location-based analytics and marketing.
+This practice isn’t uncommon, notably, a driver behind the predictive capacities of Google Search Engine Marketing and Facebook Advertising.
+Whereby your location data is used in conjunction with other data sources to determine relevant advertising.

-Location-based Analytics can involve varying data sources; CCTV, Wi-Fi and GPS just to list a few.
-Each providing a feed of data that can work in isolation or collaboratively to deliver aggregated reports on the behaviour of consumers in venue – indicating dwell in locations or travel between sections in a venue.
+Location-based analytics can involve varying data sources – CCTV, Wi-Fi and GPS just to list a few.
+Each providing a feed of data that can work in isolation or collaboratively to deliver aggregated reports on the behaviour of consumers in-venue – indicating dwell in locations or travel paths.
 The level of detail depending on its application and requirements.

 What are the benefits of Location-based Analytics?

 The practice of recording and reporting on the location of devices has several applications.
-However, more commonly derives around the purpose of providing a better experience, service or outcome to those whose devices it measures.
+The most common deriving around the purpose of providing a better experience, service or outcome to those whose devices it records.

-From an operational stand-point, this practice allows organisations to make informed decisions to the ongoing maintenance and development of public spaces, venues and facilities.
-Better aligning themselves with a clear understanding of human behaviour and an ability to correlate these actions with outcome.
+From an operational standpoint, the use of location-based analytics allows organisations to make informed decisions to the ongoing maintenance and development of public spaces, venues and facilities – better aligning themselves with a clear understanding of human behaviour and an ability to correlate these actions with outcome.

-In a retail application, it is understandable that Location-based Analytics play a large role in supporting and developing an understanding of customer behaviour, similar to those mentioned by e-commerce.
-The use of these services allow retail venues to clearly identify shopper fidelity amongst precincts in venue, with an ability to marry these findings against shopper profiles.
-By collecting and aggregating this information, it can be used as a powerful segmentation tool, powering marketing campaigns that are contextualised and personalised to the interests of the audience.
+In a retail application, location-based analytics plays a large role in supporting and developing an understanding of customer behaviour, similar to those mentioned by e-commerce.
+The use of these services allows retail venues to clearly identify shopper fidelity amongst precincts in venue, with an ability to marry these findings against shopper profiles.
+The combination of collecting and aggregating this information acting as a powerful segmentation tool, powering marketing campaigns that are contextualised and personalised to the interests of the consumer.
 Not to dissimilar to the digital practices used for analysing a consumer’s digital behaviour for advertising purposes.